RUB-SysSec/Password-Strength-Meter-Accuracy/README.md

 Our tutorial includes an example based on the [zxcvbn strength meter](https://github.com/dropbox/zxcvbn).

 While we try to explain everything in detail, we skip the part on how to install a web browser on your system, just use [Google Chrome](https://www.google.com/chrome/) or [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/).
-Before we start, we need to install some dependencies, like Python PIP, Selenium, and a WebDriver for your browser.

 Note: If your meter is not a web-based strength meter, you need write some custom function that will output strength estimates for a given list of passwords found in the `datasets` folder.